-J1 visa applicants must demonstrate to the consular officer that they have binding ties to a residence in a foreign country which they have no intention of abandoning, and that they are coming to the United States for a temporary period.
+J1 visa applicants must demonstrate to the consular officer that they have binding ties to a residence in a foreign country that they have no intention of abandoning and that they are coming to the United States for a temporary period.

 Employment while in J1 exchange visitor status depends upon the terms of the program.
-Participants in programs which provide for on-the-job training, teaching, research, or other activities, which involve paid employment may accept such employment.
-Participants in programs which do not involve work may not accept outside employment.
+Participants in programs that provide for on-the-job training, teaching, research, or other activities, that involve paid employment may accept such employment.
+Participants in programs that do not involve work may not accept outside employment.

 J1 Waiver/Foreign Residency Requirement

 Certain J1 exchange visitors who participate in programs that are financed by an agency of the U.S. Government or by the exchange visitor’s government, or who are nationals or residents of a country that has been designated by the Exchange Visitor Program as requiring the skills of the exchange visitor, must return to their country of nationality or last residence after completing their program in the United States, and reside there physically for two years before they may become eligible to apply for an immigrant or temporary worker visa.